lantunes/netomaton/README.md

 Netomaton
 =========

-Netomaton is a Python library for working with Network Automata.
+Netomaton is a Python framework for exploring discrete dynamical network systems, also known as Network Automata.
+It is a software abstraction meant to aid in the implementation of models of collective computation.